This page shows you how to add the structured data that search operators depend on.

 Restrict to Range.

-Note: The page date is not added to the PageMap, so it is not returned in XML results, cannot be used in the Custom Search element, and cannot be used with the Filter by Attribute feature.
+Note: The page date is not added to the PageMap, so it is not returned in JSON API results, cannot be used in the Programmable Search Engine element, and cannot be used with the Filter by Attribute feature.

 The following examples show the use of the page date with these operators: